The sales strategy guide

 Dorsey knew that fixing a large sales team was a tough ask.
 It’s like steering an oil tanker: you turn the wheel—and have to wait 30 minutes for the bow to move.
 But he was confident in his abilities and accepted the offer.
 And just eight months into the job, Dorsey has driven amazing change at PatientPop, growing his team from 40 to 80 sales professionals and doubling revenue from inside sales.
 But it didn’t start with wholesale strategic change.
 Instead, Dorsey focused on fixing the sales organization’s culture.

 Circumstance, Not Strategy

 In the summer of 2013, PatientPop’s founder Luke Kervin and his wife were expecting their first child.
 And like most soon-to-be parents, they expected the healthcare system to run like a smoothly oiled machine.
-“I was terribly wrong; we experienced long waits, the difficulty of scheduling appointments, rushed visits, and an overlooked test result that could have been disastrous,” Kervin said in a 2017 interview with Voyage LA.
-But when his frustration died down, he saw an opportunity.
+But their experience as the opposite; there were long waits, scheduling appointments was a nightmare, visits were rushed, and the doctor overlooked a test result that could have been disastrous.
+But when Kervin's frustration died down, he saw an opportunity.